 History, however, is taking a different path.
 The world is undergoing a "tectonic power shift."
-336 Global power, 337 as the National Intelligence Center reports, is gradually shifting from the American-led western world towards a multiplicity of states and a variety of actors.
-338 For many commentators, the rise ("reemergence" is historically more accurate) 339 of China is the most notable, and potentially most destabilizing, 340 feature of this power shift.
-341 China's economic success and its expanding military capabilities, coupled with the financial crisis besetting western markets since 2007 and American misfortunes in Iraq and Afghanistan, are cited as marking the demise of "the post-World War II Pax Americana."
-342 power is a central to international relations theory.
+Global power, as the National Intelligence Center reports, is gradually shifting from the American-led western world towards a multiplicity of states and a variety of actors.
+For many commentators, the rise ("reemergence" is historically more accurate) of China is the most notable, and potentially most destabilizing, feature of this power shift.
+China's economic success and its expanding military capabilities, coupled with the financial crisis besetting western markets since 2007 and American misfortunes in Iraq and Afghanistan, are cited as marking the demise of "the post-World War II Pax Americana."

+The emerging landscape of global power, however, is more complex than the simple substitution of U.S. with Chinese hegemony.
+343 "The principal characteristic of power is a central to international relations theory.
 Traditionally, power was understood as the ability to control the actions of others.
 See MORGENTHAU, supra note 55, at 28 ("When we speak of power, we mean man's control over the minds and actions of other men.").
 Today, broader understandings of power have been suggested.
 See David Baldwin, Power and International Relations, in HANDBOOK OF INTERNATIONAL RELATIONS 273 (Walter Carlsnaes et al. eds., 2002).